jebax/TheShallotReact/README.md

 This is a React re-imagining of [this](https://github.com/jebax/TheShallotSummary) pure JS project.
 After learning how amazing React is for creating single-page apps, I decided I had to give this a go!

 ## My approach
 I used a test-driven approach for this project, with Jest, Enzyme, and Cypress as my testing technologies.
-This is also my first project using React best practices such as functional components and PropTypes (as of Dec 2018), after diving head-first into the framework in previous projects.
+This is also my first project using React best practices (as of Dec 2018) such as functional components and PropTypes, after diving head-first into the framework in previous projects.

 ## Installation
 - Clone the repository